Visa to Nigeria: cost, terms, features

 • Business visa: for business trips, meetings, conferences.

-• Student visa: to study in Nigeria.
+• Student visa: for studying in Nigeria.

-• Work visa: to work in Nigeria.
+• Work visa: for working in Nigeria.

 Can I extend my visa to Nigeria?